 The condenser, compressor and reversing valve are parts of the outdoor unit.
 The evaporator and air handler are parts of the indoor unit.

-When you are getting your heating pump installation, you want to ensure that you work with an HVAC professional who understands how every single one of these parts works.
-To work with experienced and highly trained HVAC professionals, feel free to reach out to us, HVAC Santa Clarita.
+When you are getting your heating pump installation, you want to ensure that you work with an HVAC professional who understands how every one of these parts works.
+To work with experienced and highly trained HVAC professionals, feel free to contact us, HVAC Santa Clarita.

 Types of Heat Pumps

 When you reach out to HVAC Santa Clarita for heating installation, there is a possibility to choose among three types of heat pumps.